 Personal dynamics of self-care, life design, family, roles and more

-To participate, members need only share emergency contact information with one of the group’s founders, Joe Milowic.
+To participate, members need only share emergency contact information with the LDP Executive Committee.

 After that, members will receive an anonymous email address for use with group meetings and to participate in the group’s web forum and chat room.